-So I’m sharing all this to say that you working parents are my superheroes, my rockstars, my inspiration and my conviction.
+So I’m sharing all this to say that all you full-time working parents are my superheroes, my rockstars, my inspiration, and my conviction.
 You do it all.
 You manage to do all that I do, in addition to working 8-10 hour days.

 And your kids are pretty darn incredible too.

 I don’t know if this is the right way to say it.
 I just know that I have been thinking about you a lot this past week, and I am amazed at all you do and from one parent to another- I applaud you.